This page lists all the various symbols in the Miscellaneous category.

 A lozenge (◊), often referred to as a diamond, is a form of rhombus.
 The definition of lozenge is not strictly fixed, and it is sometimes used simply as a synonym (from the French losange) for rhombus.
 Most often, though, lozenge refers to a thin rhombus—a rhombus with acute angles of 45°.
 The lozenge shape is often used in parquetry and as decoration on ceramics, silverware and textiles.
 It also features in heraldry and playing cards.

 Obsidian is one of nature’s more curious products.
 Smooth to the touch, it can hold a razor sharp edge, but at the same time crack and flake under less pressure than most other stones.
 Nonetheless, obsidian has a very long history of use by humans, and as such possesses a number of important symbolic associations.

 Opal is one of the “oddballs” of the gemstone family.
-Like its cousin turquoise, opal is a non-crystalline stone; composed primarily of hardened silica, its water content is much higher than most gems (up to ten percent or more).
-This fragile nature can cause opals to crack rather easily, but the high water content and delicate silica structure also causes the stone’s characteristic rainbow coloring, and these are all key components of the opal’s symbolic meaning.
+Composed primarily of hardened silica, its water content- up to ten percent or more- is much higher than most crystalline gems.
+This makes the stones fairly fragile and can cause them to crack easily.
+On the other hand, the high water content and delicate silica structure- which causes the opal’s characteristic rainbow coloring- are both key components to understanding the stone’s symbolic meaning.

 Compared to most of its gemstone cousins, quartz is not particularly valuable.
 Rarity is a significant factor in the monetary worth of many gemstones, and as one of the most abundant materials in the Earth’s crust, quartz doesn’t quite measure up in this regard.
 On the other hand, quartz is still a rather fascinating stone in its own right, both in terms of physical nature and symbolic importance.